-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Before Testing: Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Read Aloud and Repeated in Student's Native Language selected.
-Materials: O For 2023 general test administration directions will be available in the following languages: Arabic Chinese (Mandarin) French Gujarati Korean Polish Russian Spanish Tagalog Urdu Vietnamese O If written general test administration directions are not available in the student's native language, a local translator fluent both in English and the student's native language may translate and read the directions in the language of the student.
-Test Administrator Training: Test Administrators, or other qualified interpreters, providing the general administration directions in languages other than English must review the directions native language may translate and read the directions in the language of the student. • Test Administrator Training: Test Administrators, or other qualified interpreters, providing the general administration directions in languages other
+CBT Comparable PBT PBT Administration Guidelines Accommodation Accommodation General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) (SR/PNP Column Reference CC) General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) Before Testing: Identification for SR/PNP: Student's SR/ PNP must have General Administration Directions Read Aloud and Repeated in Student's Native Language selected.
+Materials: For the Illinois Assessment of Readiness, Pearson will provide written general test administration directions in the following languages: Arabic Chinese (Mandarin) Gujarati Hindi Korean Polish Russian Spanish Tagalog Ukrainian Urdu If written general test administration directions are not available in the student's native language, a local translator fluent both in English and the student's native language may translate and read the directions in the language of the student.
+Test Administrator Training: Test Administration directions in languages other than English must review the directions in advance in order to provide consistent transadaptations.
+Test Administrations, or other qualified interpreters, providing the general administration directions in languages other than English must review the directions in advance in order to provide consistent transadaptations.
+Test Administrators providing this accommodation will ideally be literate and fluent in English, as well as in the student's native language; or may collaborate with a local translator, if available.